WeiJiLab/InSecurity/README.md

 ### Used to make information security actual combat shooting range

-# it has xss injection, sql injection.... vulnerabilities, so do not seploy it on any server with open ports.
+# it has xss injection, sql injection.... vulnerabilities, so do not deploy it on any server with open ports.